dotnet/android/Documentation/release-notes/README.md

     informational messages rather than warnings.
 ```

-### Submodule or `.external` bump
+### Template for submodule or `.external` bump

-  * Use a single file for all of the notes for the bump.
+  * Use a single file for all the notes.

   * Use section headings to help organize the notes.

   * For items that do not have a public issue or PR on GitHub or Developer
-    Community, use the xamarin-android bump PR as the item link instead.
+    Community, don't worry about including a link.

-  * For Mono Framework version updates, the main focus for now is to include an
+  * For Mono Framework version updates, the main focus for now is to include
-    entry for every issue in the xamarin-android repo that is fixed by the bump.
+    entries for any issues in the xamarin-android repo fixed by the bump.

-Example showing mutiple release notes sections for a Java.Interop bump:
+Example showing multiple release notes sections for a Java.Interop bump:

 ```
 ### Build and deployment performance